Recitals

 Recital 1

 Regulation (EU) 2022/2554 covers a wide variety of financial entitiesas defined in Article 2, points (a) to (t) that differ in size, structure, internal organisation, and in the nature and complexity of their activities, and thus have increased or reduced elements of complexity or risks.
-To ensure that that variety is duly taken into account, any requirements as regards ICT security policies, procedures, protocols and tools, and as regards a simplified ICT riskany reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment management framework, should be proportionate to that size, structure, internal organisation, nature and complexity of those financial entitiesas defined in Article 2, points (a) to (t), and to the corresponding risks.
+To ensure that that variety is duly taken into account, any requirements as regards ICT security policies, procedures, protocols and tools, and as regards a simplified ICT riskmeans any reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment; management framework, should be proportionate to that size, structure, internal organisation, nature and complexity of those financial entitiesas defined in Article 2, points (a) to (t), and to the corresponding risks.

 Recital 2

-For the same reason, financial entitiesas defined in Article 2, points (a) to (t) subject to Regulation (EU) 2022/2554 should have a certain flexibility in the way they comply with any requirements as regards ICT security policies, procedures, protocols and tools, and as regards any simplified ICT riskany reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment management framework.
+For the same reason, financial entitiesas defined in Article 2, points (a) to (t) subject to Regulation (EU) 2022/2554 should have a certain flexibility in the way they comply with any requirements as regards ICT security policies, procedures, protocols and tools, and as regards any simplified ICT riskmeans any reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment; management framework.
 For that reason, financial entitiesas defined in Article 2, points (a) to (t) should be allowed to use any documentation they have already to comply with any documentation requirements that flow from those requirements.
 It follows that the development, documentation, and implementation of specific ICT security policies should be required only for certain essential elements, taking into account, inter alia, leading industry practices and standards.
-Furthermore, to cover specific technical implementation aspects, it is necessary to develop, document and implement ICT security procedures to cover specific technical implementation aspects, including capacity and performance management, vulnerabilitya weakness, susceptibility or flaw of an asset, system, process or control that can be exploited and patch management, data and system security, and logging.
+Furthermore, to cover specific technical implementation aspects, it is necessary to develop, document and implement ICT security procedures to cover specific technical implementation aspects, including capacity and performance management, vulnerabilitymeans a weakness, susceptibility or flaw of an asset, system, process or control that can be exploited; and patch management, data and system security, and logging.

 Recital 3